-- The statement issued by the condominium manager, when transferring units, setting out (i) the amount of all outstanding condominium charges in respect of that owner's unit, specifying their nature, amounts and payment deadlines; and (ii) declaring any debts, their nature, amounts, dates they were constituted and due dates.
-The purchaser may declare that it waives the right to submit this statement and, consequently, accepts responsibility for any debt owed by the seller relating to the condominium.
-The waiver of any legal pre-emption rights. - The waiver of any legal pre-emption rights. - Proof of payment or exemption of IMT and stamp duty. - Recently, proof of registration of the ultimate beneficial owner with the Portuguese Ministry of Justice is also required by law for corporate entities. - Evidence of the bank transfer or of the bank check used for the payment of the amount.
+- Land registry certificate and tax certificate - Energy performance certificate - Statement issued by the condominium manager, when transferring units, setting out (i) the amount of all outstanding condominium charges for that unit, specifying their nature, amount and payment deadlines; and (ii) any debts, their nature, amount, dates they were constituted and due dates.
+The purchaser can declare that it waives this statement and accepts responsibility for any condominium debt of the seller for the purchased unit.

+- Waiver of any legal preemption rights - Proof of payment or exemption of IMT and stamp duty (if applicable) - Proof of registration of the UBO with the Portuguese Ministry of Justice in case purchaser or seller or both are corporate entities.